 Due to the changeable nature of Covid-19 entry requirements, we strongly advise Flashpackers to consult the travel advice issued by your local consular services well in advance of your departure date.
 Links to the key consular services can be found on our Safety page.

 - What other vaccinations and medication will I need?

-Most travellers: Typhoid, Hepatitis A, Rabies
+Most travelers: Typhoid, Hepatitis A, Rabies

-Travellers arriving from countries with a risk of Yellow Fever may need an International Certificate of Vaccination also (ICVP).
+Travelers arriving from countries with a risk of Yellow Fever may need an International Certificate of Vaccination also (ICVP).